8 Signs Your Pool Needs Shocking

 5. Run the pump overnight

 This is one of the main reasons I leave it until the evening to shock my pool.
-I can then set the pool pump to run overnight to thoroughly mix the shock and allow it to do its “magic” when the sun isn’t shining on it.
+I can then set the pool pump to run overnight to thoroughly mix the shock and allow it to do its “magic” when the sun isn’t shining.

-The added bonus is that swimming after shocking the pool might then be able to recommence during the next day if the chlorine readings are safe.
+The bonus is that swimming after shocking the pool might be able to recommence the next day if the chlorine readings are safe.

 6. Test again